 This one is not a regular “look at this awesome custom!” blog post.

-As I’m always trying to be true to the custom scene.
-That I observe and hope to understand.
+As I’m always trying to be true to the custom scene, I observe and hope to understand.
 To value what’s important – the craftsmanship, classic donor bikes, builders unique styles and taste for aesthetics, a sports heritage.
 Value the real beauty of mixing the above.
-What I don’t like is the marketing – a propaganda… built to cheat and drive sales.
-And this post is about a build that for me is very polarizing.
+What I don’t like is the marketing – propaganda… built to cheat and drive sales.
+And this post is about a build that for me is very polarising.

 The matte engine paint and grey finish is what I like the most.
-“Metal terror” is my kind of color choice.
-So – Prototype Three is awesome.
-Based on true classic – XS 750.
-Built by brilliant designers.
+“Metal terror” is my kind of colour choice.
+So – Prototype Three is fantastic.
+Based on true classic – XS 750, built by brilliant designers.

-But unfortunately, Type 11 story doesn’t end there…
+But unfortunately, the Type 11 story doesn’t end there…

 Prototype One is supposed to be a performance version.